danbz/aesthetic-programming/7-VocableCode/Readme.md

 - [Rita library](http://rednoise.org/rita/) by Daniel Howe

 **Questions to think about:**
+- Describe what is the program about and how does it work?
 - How would you perform queer code?
-- Describe what is the program about?
 - Try to contextualize your sketch:
   - **Analyze** your own e-lit work by using the text *Vocable Code* or other texts that address code, voice and language.
   - How would you reflect upon various layers of voices in your program?